Alternative therapies for people with liver disease

 In addition to these recommendations, your doctor might consider putting you on medication that helps you improve your condition, e. g. a combination of amino acids which help detoxify the body.

 A liver cirrhosis can be a life-threatening condition.
-In In severe cases, a liver transplant is the only option to save a patient’s life.
+In severe cases, a liver transplant is the only option to save a patient’s life.